alia-shahzad/SSL-Report/README.md

 ### What is this?

-This repository contains publically available data from the Strategic Subject List (SSL), street name the "Heat List."
-It's an algorithm used by the Chicago Police Department to assign a risk score of an individual becoming a victim or perpetrator of violence (that is, party to violence) and intervene before this potential violence occurs.
-The SSL assigned a risk score to every Chicagoan with an arrest history prior to September of 2019, when its use was formally retired; the data has been de-identified for the privacy of its subjects.
+This repository contains publically available data from the Strategic Subject List (SSL), street name the "Heat List," which was retired in 2019.
+During its time, the Chicago Police Department (CPD) used an algorithm to assess the risk of a given individual becoming party to violence.
+The CPD used SSL data to anticipate and intervene in high risk individuals' lives before potential violence occured.
+This data set contains risk scores for every Chicagoan with an arrest history in the time period of 2012-2016; the data has been de-identified for the privacy of its subjects.

-This project aims to make sense of the data, and particularly the claim by the CPD that the SSL algorithm did not use race as a factor when assigning risk scores.
+This project aims to make sense of this data, and particularly assess the claim by the CPD that the SSL algorithm did not use race as a factor when assigning risk scores.
+To that end, it also uses 2012-2016 census tract data to calculate the percentage of black men in the city of Chicago who were assigned SSL scores.

 ### What can I find here?